 Are you preparing to be interviewed on camera?
 The first time people are interviewed on camera, they can feel intimidated or nervous.
 This can be for a number of reasons, included they are afraid they won’t look good, they won’t sound good or they won’t know what to say.
-Here are some quick tips to remember when being interviewed on camera that will help you feel more confident and more in control.
+Here are some quick tips to remember when working with a videographer that will help you feel more confident and more in control.

 Speak as though you are talking to just one person

 Even though the video will be seen by a wider audience, talk as if you are having a conversation with just one person.
 Imagine this person represents your target audience.
 They have all of the qualities you are looking for and you are able to address them one-on-one.
 This will help you feel and act more casual.
 By being more casual, the audience will be more at ease with you and more open to the message you are delivering.